 Don’t want to have to worry about a house key? here).uses a touchscreen keypad.
 If you upgrade your Yale Assure Lock (models YRD246 or YRD256) with a Yale iM1 Network Module, it’ll be compatible with Apple HomeKit.
 The module typically costs somewhere in the $50 range, and it’ll let you control the lock with voice commands and more.
-Read more info about the Yale Assure SL lock in our full review (
+Read more about the Yale Assure SL lock in our full review (

 Theis another great option.
 It has both a keypad and keyhole, plus you can use your smartphone as your key.
 It comes in a wide variety of styles and finishes, and it’s compatible with Apple HomeKit and most other home automation systems.

-Switches and Outlets
+Switches and smart plugs

 Although the here).
-If you want something a bit more affordable, the still has a lot to offer, works with HomeKit and other smart home systems, but it doesn’t have Alexa built into the thermostat.comes with Alexa built-in, it is also Google Home and Apple HomeKit-compatible.
+Ecobee has other HomeKit-compatible offerings as well, such as the new (full review here).
+Or, if you want something a bit more affordable, the still has a lot to offer.
+The Lite works with HomeKit and other smart home systems, but it doesn’t have Alexa built into the thermostat.comes with Alexa built-in, it is also Google Home and Apple HomeKit-compatible.
 It comes with a room sensor to manage hot and cold spots in your home, and can also use scheduling or geofencing to manage your home’s heating and cooling.
 We conducted a full review of the Ecobee 4 if you want to learn more about it (

-here).thermostat is HomeKit-compatible as well, and it’s a very cost-effective option.
+here).
+Otherwise, if you are more interested in a minimal approach — a thermostat that appears to disappear into your wall — you’ll want to take a look at the ; variations are available for both baseboard heating and in-floor heating.
+Minimal doesn’t mean simple, however, as the Mysa includes a smartphone app for monitoring your energy usage and setting up a heating schedule.thermostat is HomeKit-compatible as well, and it’s a very cost-effective option.
 It has features like geofencing, scheduling, and smart alerts.
 Adaptive auto-recovery makes it so the thermostat knows how long it takes to heat or cool your home to your desired temperature at specific times, and the thermostat can also auto-change from heat to cool.
 Check out our full review of the Lyric T5 (

 Cameras and security devices

 here).is a smart choice if you’re looking for a security camera you can use indoors and outdoors.
-It’s weatherproof, easy to set up, and it comes with some pretty decent free features, like 24-hour cloud storage and smart alerts with snapshots.
+It’s weatherproof, easy to set up, and comes with some pretty decent free features, like 24-hour cloud storage and smart alerts with snapshots.
 Some of the more advanced features, like person detection and motion zones, require a paid subscription (after a 10-day free trial).
-Check out our full review of Logitech’2 Circle 2 (
+Check out our full review of the Logitech Circle 2 (

 The here).
 We like the fact that it has a built-in 128GB-capacity Micro SD card slot, so you can record video clips based on motion triggers.
 It also kind of looks like a droid.
-Keep in mind, if you want to stream a HomeKit-enabled camera remotely, you need a HomePod, an Apple TV 4K or Apple TV (4th generation).is another good option (full review
+Keep in mind, if you want to stream a HomeKit-enabled camera remotely, you need a HomePod, an Apple TV 4K, or Apple TV (4th generation).is another good option (full review